Face Liposuction Surgery

 How Long does Face Liposuction Take?

-The treatment time for face liposuction depends on the extent of your surgery and the other treatments included.
-If performed in isolation most face liposuction procedures take between one and two hours.
+The treatment time for face liposuction depends on the extent of your surgery.
+For example, if there are stubborn pockets of fat located within your face, treatment is likely to take longer.
+Typically, most face liposuction procedures take between one and two hours.
 However, this will be discussed in detail during your initial consultation.

 How Much is Face Liposuction?